developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----
 <a name="softwarecomponents2"></a>
 ### Device Tracker On-prem
 **Centralized on-premise solution for tracking and locating misplaced devices within a facility** to help improve worker productivity and prevent device inventory shrinkage using a company's existing Wi-Fi network infrastructure, Bluetooth Low Energy (BLE) signaling and audio alerts.
-Also available in a cloud edition.
+Formerly known as Device Tracker; on-premise versions ended with 2.3.1.
+Incompatible with (cloud-based) Device Tracker 4.x; cannot be upgraded.

 [Learn more about Device Tracker On-prem](/devicetracker-onprem)